mbertrand/eo-climate-pipeline/README.md

 NDVI is a quantitative measurement derived from the red and near-infrared bands of satellite images.
 It is useful as an indicator of vegetation density and drought conditions.

-This demo data pipeline project extracts subsets of Landsat data within a specified date range across 4 regions surrounding Tucson, Arizone.
+This demo data pipeline project extracts subsets of Landsat data within a specified date range across 4 regions surrounding Tucson, Arizona.
 For each subsetted image, cloudy areas are masked out, the NDVI is calculated, and the mean NDVI per image is saved to a BigQuery database.
 The dashboard below shows the mean NDVI over time from 2018 through early 2023 across the 4 study areas.

 ## Dashboard